 Stranded and Scared.So, with the premise expertly established, the captive audience is left with little choice but to dwell with the guests and try to make sense of things with them.
 What is Buñuel trying to tell us?
 Perhaps there are criticisms of the ruling class and of religion, but the opening titles say it best: “from the standpoint of pure reason, there is no explanation”.
 The lack of logic in the room can’t solely be reduced to any political commentary.
 Instead, things may not make sense because insensibility is disturbing.
 Buñuel was a renegade, who didn’t just want to entertain audiences, but also shock them.
 The Exterminating Angel is meant to be experienced, not reasoned with.

-Absurd and terrifying, The Exterminating Angel is not simply an accessible introduction to Buñuel’s work as a whole, but a masterpiece in itself.
+Absurd and terrifying, The Exterminating Angel is an accessible introduction to Buñuel’s work as a whole, and a masterpiece in itself.